Welcome to Therapy with Reema

 Why does accreditation matter?

-Additional training:
+Additional Training:

-Acceptance and Commitment Therapy with Russ Harris
+Acceptance and Commitment Therapy – with Russ Harris

-Polyvagal Theory and Trauma via PESI
+Polyvagal Theory & Trauma – via PESI

-Single Session Therapy with Windy Dryden
+Single-Session Therapy – with Windy Dryden

-Supervisory Skills (University of Southampton)
+Supervisory Skills – University of Southampton

 Level 2 Counselling Skills

-What can I help with?
+What I can help with

 Depression

-Generalised anxiety
+Generalised anxiety disorder (GAD)

 Health anxiety

-Social Anxiety
+Social anxiety

-Obsessive-compulsive disorder
+Obsessive-compulsive disorder (OCD)

 Low self-esteem

-Post-traumatic stress disorder
+Post-traumatic stress disorder (PTSD)

 Phobias